Please screenshot this page and send it to info@mim-essay.com

 London Business School London Business School

-Imperial college london London School of Economics and Political Science
+Imperial College London London School of Economics and Political Science

 University College London Imperial College Business School

-MBA VS MiM: Who is it for?
+MIM vs MBA: Who is it for?

 Top MBA colleges have high requirements and require their students to pass through stringent criteria such as having a certain amount of work experience, strong professional achievements, academic distinctions, etc. Though this improves the quality of the applicants pursuing an MBA, it also leaves many young, smart people disgruntled.
 They will have to work and accumulate years of experience before earning an MBA.